-- We adopted a data analysis approach in relation to revenue and receivables.
+Risk Our response to the risk Revenue recognition (£389.9m, 2023: £364.3m) Refer to the Audit Committee Report (page 85); Accounting policy (page 136); and Note 4 of the Consolidated Financial Statements (page 142) The Group reported revenues of £389.9m for the year ended 31 December 2024.
+The key revenue streams, being Agency and New Homes, consist of subscription fees and customer spend on additional advertising products in respect of properties listed on Rightmove platforms.
+There is a risk that revenue is recognised incorrectly, as a result of fraud/error particularly where topside adjustment entries are posted.
+Management reward and incentive schemes based on achieving profit targets may also place pressure on management to manipulate revenue recognition.
+Walkthroughs and controls We performed walkthroughs of each significant class of revenue transactions and assessed the design effectiveness of key financial reporting controls, however, we did not test the operating effectiveness of these controls.
+We performed procedures to obtain an understanding of the IT environment and processes relevant to financial reporting, including billing and revenue recognition.
+Revenue recognition We adopted a data analysis approach in relation to revenue and receivables.
 Our procedures involved analysing full populations of data for all significant revenue streams and included correlation analysis between invoiced revenue, receivables and cash journals, as well as analysis of credit notes.
-Where the postings did not follow our expectation, we investigated and assessed their validity by agreeing a sample of transactions back to source documentation. - To support our data analytics procedures, we tested a sample of the data inputs against 3rd party evidence, such as the contract with the customer, to challenge whether revenue recognition is in line with IFRS 15. - In respect of revenue deferred at the balance sheet date, we tested a sample of transactions to determine whether the amount of revenue recognised in the year and the amount deferred at the balance sheet date were accurate. - We have performed cut-off testing for a sample of revenue items and credit notes booked either side of the year end date to determine whether revenue was recognised in the period in which the performance obligation was fulfilled.
+Where the postings did not follow our expectation, we investigated and assessed their validity by agreeing a sample of transactions back to source documentation.
+To support our data analytics procedures, we tested a sample of the data inputs against 3rd party evidence, such as the contract with the customer, to challenge whether revenue recognition is in line with IFRS 15.
+In respect of revenue deferred at the balance sheet date, we tested a sample of transactions to determine whether the amount of revenue recognised in the year and the amount of fevenue recognised in the performance obligation was fulfilled.
+We have performed cut-off testing for a sample of revenue items and credit notes booked either side of the year end date to determine whether revenue was recognised in the period in which the performance obligation was fulfilled.
+Management override We performed specific procedures to address the risk of management override, including testing to identify unusual, new or significant transactions or contractual terms and targeted testing over topside journal entries via consolidation adjustments to revenue.